Paul Tazewell: Awards and nominations

-He is recipient of nine total Tony Award nominations for Costume Design, four Helen Hayes Awards for Outstanding Costume Design, two Lucille Lortel Awards for Outstanding Costume Design, the Henry Hewes Award, and the Theater Development Fund's Irene Sharaff Award in 1997.
+He is recipient of eleven total Tony Award nominations for Costume Design, four Helen Hayes Awards for Outstanding Costume Design, two Lucille Lortel Awards for Outstanding Costume Design, the Henry Hewes Award, and the Theater Development Fund's Irene Sharaff Award in 1997.
 He received the Princess Grace Statue Award bestowed by the Princess Grace Foundation to artists of excellence in various disciplines.